-However, although nature’s method of dealing with dead rabbits in the yard may be the most effective, most people find this method to be too sluggish for their tastes.
-Predators such as coyotes and insect pests are drawn to the strong scent of decay and often come to clean up the carcasses of animals that have been left out.
+However, although nature’s method of dealing with dead rabbits in the yard may be the most effective, most people find this method too sluggish for their tastes.
+In addition, predators such as coyotes and insect pests are drawn to the strong scent of decay and often come to clean up the carcasses of animals that have been left out.

-Pets that consume corpses, as well as humans who try to remove them, may pick up parasites from their fur or get infected with tularemia as a result of their exposure.
-Skin ulcers, enlarged lymph nodes, and pneumonia-like symptoms may occur as a result of this illness, which is transmitted via contaminated body fluids.
+Pets that consume corpses and humans who try to remove them may pick up parasites from their fur or get infected with tularemia due to their exposure.
+Skin ulcers, enlarged lymph nodes, and pneumonia-like symptoms may occur due to this illness, which is transmitted via contaminated body fluids.